 The issue is this chart:

 The data is specific to Canada and taken from Google Insights.
 As you can see, both terms have been dropping pretty heavily.
-If you look at a snapshot of this year, here is what just "auto insurance" looks like:
+Here is what just "auto insurance" looks like:

 I can tell you from experience that this is not a simple seasonality chart.
 Now for "cheap auto insurance" again, something with more intent information.

 I think you're probably getting the point by now.
 People just aren't using the keywords that even in recent years SEO companies would be telling you to use.